AET-DevOps25/team-devoops/README.md

 ### Break the Ice
 Talking to new people can be hard at the start, so meet@mensa takes advantage of modern GenAi to help break the ice!
 Check your match for custom conversation starters for you and the people you'll be meeting!

+## 🚀 Installation and Deployment

+Instructions for deploying with Docker-Compose and Kubernetes  are available [here](deployment/README.md)

 ## 🔭 Repository Overview

 ```